Skparab1/go/README.md

 # go
 a super fast url shortener with html

+## current operation
+-intput statements which are function calls

 - planning on changing it to csv-based sourcing (should work in js)
   - not super easy (like p5js)
   - plain js is used